gatling/gatling/src/sphinx/general/simulation_setup.rst

   As a consequence, you might run out of resources (such as ephemeral ports, because your OS can't recycle them fast enough).
   If that's the case, you might:
    * consider scaling out
-   * reconsider your injection model: maybe you're testing a webservice that's used by just a few clients, so you should be using a close model and just few connections
+   * reconsider your injection model: maybe you're testing a webservice that's used by just a few clients, so you should be using a closed model and just few connections
    * tune Gatling's behavior and :ref:`share the connection pool amongst virtual users <http-protocol-connection-sharing>`.

 .. _simulation-setup-pause: